6 Steps to Setting a Business Travel Budget

 A step-by-step guide to creating the perfect T&E budget for your company

-As the year starts to wind down, the time to build your next travel budget looms closer.
-With the uncontrollable variations in flight costs and unavoidable last-minute trips, it may seem impossible to come up with a reasonable number.
+With the uncontrollable variations in flight costs and unavoidable last-minute trips, it may seem impossible to come up with a reasonable travel budget.

-However, with some careful planning and thorough research, you’ll find that you can get a lot closer to that perfect budget than you might think.
+With some careful planning and thorough research, you’ll find that you can get a lot closer to that perfect T&E budget than you might think.
 Here are 6 steps that will help you figure out your business travel budget for next year.

 If you don’t already have a clear, written travel policy, creating one is your first step.
 The idea isn’t to lock employees into a rigid set of rules.
 Instead, travel policies should help you prepare for the unpredictable and provide consistency for your traveling employees.
 A clear set of travel policies can provide important behavioral guidelines that prevent confusion and overspending.